Introduction to Cisco WAAS

 The file services (CIFS accelerator) feature allows a WAE to store remote file server data in its local cache so that the WAE can quickly fulfill a client's data request instead of sending that request over the WAN to the file server.
 By fulfilling the client's request locally, the WAE minimizes the traffic sent over the WAN and reduces the time it takes branch office users to access files and many desktop applications, allowing enterprises to consolidate their important information into data centers.

-For more information, see Chapter 11, "Configuring Common Internet File System Acceleration."
+For more information, see Chapter 11, "Configuring Wide Area File Services."

-Note Legacy mode WAFS is no longer supported.
-Legacy WAFS users must migrate to the transparent CIFS accelerator.
+Note Legacy mode WAFS is deprecated in WAAS version 4.2.1.
+It still operates but is not supported and will be removed in a future version.
+Legacy WAFS users should migrate to the transparent CIFS accelerator.

 File Services includes the following features: